 Criterion score: 0.25 info

-In 2016 around 20% of skipjack catches in the Indian Ocean were from pole and line fisheries, almost all of it from the Maldives.
+In 2017, 88,617 tonnes of skipjack tuna in the Indian Ocean was caught by pole and line - around 20% of total catch.
+Almost all of this was from the certified Maldivian pole and line fleet, which fishes within the 200 mile Maldives EEZ.
 In recent years, pole and line catches for skipjack have decreased corresponding with the development of the handline fishery for the larger yellowfin tuna.

 Pole and line fishing consists of a bamboo or plastic pole, 10 to 15 feet in length, with a line and a feathered barbless hook attached to the smaller end of the pole, capable of handling a fish weighing below 23kg.
 Bycatch is relatively low in these fisheries, yet can be greater when used in conjunction with Fish Aggregation Devices (FADs).
-Pole and line fishing is a very selective method of fishing, yet it does depends on significant quantities of bait fish to attract the tuna.
-In the Maldivian targeted skipjack pole and line fishery, for example, it has been estimated that for each tonne of bait fish, roughly seven tonnes of skipjack are caught.
+Pole and line fishing depends on significant quantities of bait fish to attract the tuna.
+In the Maldivian targeted skipjack pole and line fishery it has been estimated that for each tonne of bait fish, roughly seven tonnes of skipjack are caught.
 In this fishery, the primary bait fish used is silver sprat.
 Whilst this species is a small and relatively resilient to overfishing, there is a need to ascertain what impact their use as bait may have on the stock and to develop some basic management measures.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Anchovy, anchovies

 Herring or sild